webix-hub/docs/data/api/refs/ui.richselect_others.md

 {{links
 - api/link/ui.richselect_$formelement_other.md - flag which instruct to process such view as form input
 - api/link/ui.richselect_$getsize_other.md - returns the current size of the component
+- api/link/ui.richselect_$getvalue_other.md - called each time when component need to get value from related html input
 - api/link/ui.richselect_$height_other.md - current height of the view
+- api/link/ui.richselect_$renderinput_other.md - renders html for the input
 - api/link/ui.richselect_$setsize_other.md - sets the component size
+- api/link/ui.richselect_$setvalue_other.md - called each time when component need to set value in related html input
 - api/link/ui.richselect_$skin_other.md - method, which will be called when skin defined
 - api/link/ui.richselect_$view_other.md - reference to top html element of the view
 - api/link/ui.richselect_$width_other.md - current width of the view